 The Hattie Project is my ongoing transcription of the Great Plains diaries of my great-aunt Hattie, who wrote daily (yes, literally, every single day) from 1920-1957.
 The adventure began as a family project and has grown into something bigger, a passion project that is taking shape as the book that only I can write.

-*NEW* If you subscribe to this blog or to Aunt Hattie’s Dairy, you’ll have access to a link where you can download year 1920, edited and annotated, of Hattie’s diary entries.
+Readers interested in learning more about Hattie’s life can download year 1920, edited and annotated, of Hattie’s diary entries.
 Watch for the release of future volumes of the diaries.

 - Eve of January 16, 1918: Sleeping with the Storm